World Cosplay Summit

 - Fidelity - 5 points - faithfulness to the original character's personality during performance

 For costume construction judging, teams will have a total of ten (10) minutes.
 Teams will have five (5) minutes to present their costumes to the judges.
 The judges will then have five (5) minutes to ask questions.
+Because teams are required to prepare PowerPoint presentations with progress photos for the WCS Championship in Japan, teams participating in the WCS Canada Competition are also required to do so.

 If you have any questions, please email firstname.lastname@example.org.